Bail decision-makers: The courts

 Other situations where the police can release an accused person

-For certain In Victoria, a child or young person under 18.
-See also infant. offences (e.g. relating to drunkenness or offensive behaviour in public), the police may release an accused who has made a deposit (up to $50) as Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. for the payment of the penalty for the offence.
+For certain minor offences (e.g. relating to drunkenness or offensive behaviour in public), the police may release an accused who has made a deposit (up to $50) as security for the payment of the penalty for the offence.
 For example, following an arrest for being drunk in a public place, police usually release or bail an accused after they have spent a few hours sobering up in police cells.
 This is in addition to any power to release such a person on bail.